swhitefi/Comparative_Genomics/day3_afternoon/README.md

 /scratch/micro612w16_fluxod/shared/data/day3_after_fastq/
 ```

-Rather than copying these to your directory, analyze the files in that directory directly, so everyone doesn’t have to copy 25G to their home directories.
+Rather than copying these to your directory, analyze the files directly in that directory, so everyone doesn’t have to copy 25G to their home directories.

 **HINTS**

 - Your shell script will include a for loop that loops over all of the genomes in the target directory
 - The tricky part of this exercise is that each fastq command contains two files (forward and reverse reads).
 So, you need to take advantage of the fact that the forward and reverse read files both have the same prefix, and you can loop over these prefixes.
 - You should be able to get prefixes by piping the following unix commands: ls, cut, sort, uniq